Richard J Maude1,2*, Sompob Saralamba1, Adrian Lewis3, Dean Sherwood1, Nicholas J White1,2, Nicholas PJ Day1,2, Arjen M Dondorp1,2, Lisa J White1,2

 The Malaria Elimination website is made up of:

-- A mathematical model, which is fully described here and is made available under the terms of the Creative Commons Attribution Non-commercial License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited; and
+- A mathematical model fully decribed in this publication is made available under the terms of the Creative Commons Attribution Non-commercial License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited; and

 - The modelling code, which is in Berkeley Madonna format.
 This is available on request via a forum so that specialists, programmers and other modellers can download it, see how it is constructed and make suggestions for its development.
 The modelling code is not generally available during this prototype phase, other than on request through the forum.